 Learn about how Oxford Bibliographies are updated on the Update Program Page.

 Philosophy is one of the oldest areas of study with a long history of critical literature, and it remains a highly active field for new research and publishing.
 The number of books and articles published seems to increase every year.
 Much of the most recent work has moved online in one form or another, and older material that was once out of print or difficult to find is being made more easily available.
 The result being that today’s students and researchers have ready access to overwhelming array of potentially useful primary texts, journal articles, reference works, and a wide range of other resources.
 Oxford Bibliographies in Philosophy is designed to provide authoritative guidance.
 In contrast to print bibliographies and electronic indexes that simply list citations, this innovative online reference tool will combine the best features of a high-level encyclopedia and the best features of a traditional bibliography put together in a style that responds to the way people do research online.

 Editor in Chief

 Duncan Pritchard is Distinguished Professor of Philosophy at the University of California, Irvine, USA, and Professor of Philosophy at the University of Edinburgh, Scotland.
 His main research area is epistemology, and he has published widely in this field.
-His publications include Epistemic Luck (Oxford University Press, 2005), What is This Thing Called Knowledge?
-(Routledge, 2006), and The Nature and Value of Knowledge (with Adrian Haddock and Alan Millar, Oxford University Press, 2010), Epistemological Disjunctivism (Oxford University Press, 2012), and Epistemic Angst (Princeton University Press, 2015).
+His monographs include Epistemic Luck (Oxford University Press, 2005), The Nature and Value of Knowledge (with Adrian Haddock and Alan Millar, Oxford University Press, 2010), Epistemological Disjunctivism (Oxford University Press, 2012), and Epistemic Angst (Princeton University Press, 2015).
 In 2007 he was awarded a Philip Leverhulme Prize for his research.
 In 2011 he was elected to a Fellowship of the Royal Society of Edinburgh.
 In 2013 he delivered the Soochow Lectures in Philosophy.